 You probably know already that getting a user’s attention is difficult, but keeping it?
 That’s a whole different level of tough.
 The average user has an attention span of only eight seconds, so it’s important to keep your audience engaged for as long as possible.
 A very effective way to do this is by using blog post images.

 The majority of readers, especially in recent years, tend to scan articles, not read them word by word.
 As such, using relevant pictures will massively increase the chance that your content gets noticed.

 So, we know that your content marketing is important, and we know a big part of that is using good photos while blogging.

 The question is: where to find images for your blog?

 In this article, we’ll look into the best tips when it comes to using imagery in your posts.
 Ready to get started?

-Why you should use images on your blog post
+Why should you use images in your blog post?

 Tip #1 Break up the text